ns1/xdp-workshop/02-stats/README.md

         xlated 184B  jited 148B  memlock 4096B  map_ids 57
 ```

-So that was a good deal of information returned by `bpftool` lets ignore the `cgroup_skb` entries which are used byt the kernel for other utilities.
+So that was a good deal of information returned by `bpftool` lets ignore the `cgroup_skb` entries which are used by the kernel for other utilities.
 The key here is there should be a `xdp` entry listed.

 Now that we know our program is installed and operating lets take a look at the map objects we have to work with: